ronen567/just-the-docs/docs/Binary Classification and Logistic Regression.md

 $$p(y=0| x, w,b) = 1 - p(y=1| x, w,b) = 1-\hat{y}$$

-Consequently, we can combine 6a and 6b to have an expression for $$y\varepsilon [0,1]$$:
+Consequently, we can combine 6a and 6b to have an expression for \\(y\varepsilon [0,1]\\):

-### Eq.
+#### Eq.
 7: Combined Logistic Regression Formula

 $$p(y|x.b,w) =  \hat{y}^y(1- \hat{y})^{y-1}$$

+For Logistic regression, instead of finding the parameters which minimize the cost function - which would not be convex, we will find the parameters which maximze the likelihood function.

-Now we take Eq 7, to find the likelihhod of, the output of m training example.
+To find the likelihood function Now we take Eq 7, the output of m training example.
 It equeals to the multiplication of probabilities $$p(y_i|b,w,x_i)$$ of all i, i=1:m.
 The Likelihhod is a function of the parameters b,w, for a given outcome y and the input variable x.

-### Eq.
+#### Eq.
 8: Likelihood Function
 $$L(b, w| y, x) = (p(Y| X, w,b) =
 \prod_{i=1}^{m}p(y_i|x_i, b,w)=
 \prod_{i=1}^{m}(\hat{y}^{(i)})^{y^{(i)}}(1-\hat{y}^{(i)})^{1-y^{(i)}}$$